 Allows you to put your items in ascending or descending order

-Takes two lists and combines them into one item with corresponding properties
+Takes two lists and combines them with key / value pairs created for each item